Buffalo-buttered shrimp get sandwiched between tender rolls and slathered in DIY ranch. A side of sweet potato fries brings the dish together – yummy!

 White Wine Vinegar(ContainsSulphites/Sulfite)

 Add chives, mayo, sour cream, and vinegar to a small bowl.
-Stir to combine.
-Season with salt and pepper.
+Season with salt and pepper, then stir to combine.
 Set aside.

 Heat a large non-stick pan over medium-high heat.
 When hot, add 2 tbsp butter (dbl for 4 ppl), then shrimp.
 Cook, stirring occasionally, until shrimp just turn pink, 2-3 min.
 Add hot sauce to the pan.
 Cook, stirring occasionally, until buffalo sauce thickens slightly and shrimp are coated and cooked through, 2-3 min.